|Mr Bill Rushton||

 If any result card is incorrectly completed both competing clubs will be fined.

-The winner of each Division Cup final will receive a Trophy as will the runner-up.
+The winner of each Division Cup final will receive a cash prize as will the runner-up.

 Two bowlers with the most wins in League matches from each team qualify.

 Separate competitions will be held for each Division.

 Preliminary and early rounds will be played on greens ‘neutral’ to the Division.

 4 Qualifiers from each Division will play on President's Day on a Handicap basis